evolochay/page_loader/README.md

 ## Description:

 Educational project.
-You can use this tool for save any static HTML-page and it`s content.
+You can use this tool for save any static HTML-page and its content.

 ## Dependencies